acidvegas/meshtastic/README.md

 ## Updates
 - Threw in an IRC skeleton where the serial controller will interface with.
 Will have to consider how handle asyncronous comms over serial...
 - Working reconnection on disconnection!
+- Most events are handled and outputted to stdout, debugging and testing finished
 ___

 ###### Mirrors for this repository: [acid.vegas](https://git.acid.vegas/meshtastic) • [SuperNETs](https://git.supernets.org/acidvegas/meshtastic) • [GitHub](https://github.com/acidvegas/meshtastic) • [GitLab](https://gitlab.com/acidvegas/meshtastic) • [Codeberg](https://codeberg.org/acidvegas/meshtastic)